Capital punishment in Pakistan: 2008-2014 moratorium

 The Constitution of Pakistan empowers the President to pardon or remit convictions.
-The Pakistan Peoples Party government, whose former chairperson Benazir Bhutto was a well known opponent of the death penalty, came to power in March 2008, and installed its President, Asif Ali Zardari on 9 September 2008.
+The Pakistan Peoples Party government, whose former chairperson Benazir Bhutto was an opponent of the death penalty, came to power in March 2008, and installed its President, Asif Ali Zardari on 9 September 2008.
 Upon taking charge of the office, he issued an indefinite moratorium on executions.
 Between this time and December 2014, one person was executed.
 Muhammad Hussain, a soldier convicted of murdering his senior officer, was hanged at Central Jail Mianwali on 15 November 2012.
 Human rights activists said his case was likely an exception since he was convicted in a military court.

 On 16 December 2014, after the Peshawar school attack, in which the Pakistani Taliban murdered 132 children and at least nine others, the authorities announced the moratorium would be lifted for terrorism cases.
 Executions immediately resumed, with dozens more following.

 Finally on 10 March 2015, Pakistan lifted the moratorium on the use of capital punishment in the country entirely.

 International criticisms

 Amnesty International

 Amnesty International argue that at least 8,200 prisoners were on death row at the end of 2014 and at least 8,500 were thought to be on death row as of June 2015.
-In October 2015, Minister of State for Interior Muhammad Baligh Rahman told the Senate that there were 6,016 death row inmates in the country, but it is not clear whether he was referring only to inmates whose death sentences had been finalized on appeal.
+In October 2015, Minister of State for Interior Muhammad Baligh Rahman told the Senate that there were 6,016 death row inmates in the country, but it is not clear whether he was referring only to inmates whose death sentences had been finalised on appeal.
 Amnesty also alleged that since the lifting of a six-year moratorium on execution, there have been more than 400 carried out by the Pakistani Government.
 Amnesty found that not only that is a violation of the right to life, but on many occasions, capital punishment is usually imposed after an unfair trial by both the military and the civil courts.

 Asian Legal Resource Centre

 In a recent article, “Pakistan: Government Undermine The People’s Right to Life” the Asian Legal Resource Centre (ALRC) addressed its concerns to the UN Human Rights Council about the Pakistani Government's clear violation of Article 6 of the ICCPR.
 Furthermore, the ALRC states that Article 9 of Pakistan Constitution states that “No Person shall be deprived of life or liberty save in accordance with law,” yet the country's civilian and military courts are sentencing people without following due process.
 Even the facade of the rule of law has taken a back seat as the State gropes in the dark to deter terrorism with judicial and quasi-judicial terror.
-They argued that the Pakistani Government are not following international principles or instructions of ‘most serious crimes’ when ordering the killing of vulnerable people usually for the pettiest crimes.
+They argued that the Pakistani Government is not following international principles or instructions of ‘most serious crimes’ when ordering the killing of vulnerable people usually for the pettiest crimes.
 According to the Human Rights Watch, 85 people were executed in 2016.